Snaacky/theindex/README.md

 ## Parameters

-Here is a table of the possible ENV-variables with their default values.
+Here is a collection of the possible ENV-variables with their default values.
 Note that OAuth2 is only functional with discord and has not been tested with anything else.

 | Parameter | Function |